ping-yee/json-serializer/README.md

-# json-serializer
+# Json Serializer for PHP
-Mixed of two repositories for serializing and unserializing PHP variables, object and closure .
+Mixed of two repositories for serializing and unserializing PHP variables, object and closure.